Tropical storm Idalia places Florida on alert for major hurricane

 Mr DeSantis said several counties on the Gulf Coast would be forced to evacuate because of Idalia, while schools would also close.

-He encouraged Florida residents living in low-lying coastal areas to seek higher ground.
+He encouraged Florida residents in low-lying coastal areas to seek higher ground.

 "Floridians, you need to be executing your plans now," he said.